jackocnr/intl-tel-input/README.md

 **i18n**
 Type: `Object` Default: `{}`
 Allow localisation/customisation of country names and other plugin text.
 There are two options: either import one of the [provided translation modules](https://github.com/jackocnr/intl-tel-input/tree/master/build/js/i18n) (see option 1 below), or define your own custom translations (see option 2 below).
 If defining your own, you will need to specify all country names (over 200 at last count - [see full list](https://github.com/jackocnr/intl-tel-input/blob/master/src/js/intl-tel-input/data.ts)) using their 2-character iso2 name, as well as the 7 interface keys listed below.
 [See example](https://intl-tel-input.com/examples/localise-countries.html).
+See the [Contributing Guide](https://github.com/jackocnr/intl-tel-input/blob/master/.github/CONTRIBUTING.md#adding-a-new-translation) for instructions on how to add a missing translation to the project.

 ```js
 // OPTION 1: import one of the provided translation modules